alienator88/Pearcleaner/README.md

 <img src="https://github.com/alienator88/Pearcleaner/assets/6263626/6f22c4fa-fb3a-43aa-82ad-70f043b8fc88" width="128" height="128" />

 An open-source mac app cleaner inspired by Freemacsoft's AppCleaner and Sun Knudsen's Privacy Guides post on his app-cleaner script.
 This project was born out of wanting to learn more.
-There's probaby parts of the code that could be done better as I'm fairly new to Swift, if you have suggestions I'm open to hearing them!
+There's probably parts of the code that could be done better as I'm fairly new to Swift, if you have suggestions I'm open to hearing them!

 ## Screenshots